China says U.S. trying to force it to submit on trade as new tariffs kick in

 China may also be waiting for U.S. mid-term elections early next month for any hints of changes in Washington's policy stance, Carnell added.

-"With generic polls favouring the Democrats, they may feel that the trade environment will be less hostile after November 6."
+"With generic polls favoring the Democrats, they may feel that the trade environment will be less hostile after November 6."

 Bloomberg reported that the China Daily, Beijing's official English newspaper, paid for a four-page advertising supplement on Sunday in the Des Moines Register - the largest newspaper in the politically important state of Iowa - that highlighted the impact of the trade war on soybean farmers.